infobyte/draytek-arsenal/README.md

 In our pursuit of a more secure internet, we are making this set of tools accessible to the community, enabling observability, hardening, transparency, and vulnerability research on Draytek edge devices

+## Presentation
+This tool was developed as part of a research project that was presented at [DEFCON HHV and La Villa Hacker](https://defcon.org/html/defcon-32/dc-32-creator-talks.html#54642).
+You can find the slides and PoC videos [here](https://drive.google.com/drive/folders/1G-fvAntkuCg9Hu_MeMSdYTCd7KAlIywk?usp=sharing).

 ## Note
-We initially developed this as a internal tool.
-Just as a set of scripts but showed great potential, prompting us to make it open source.
-Since then, we are working to integrate these scripts into the python package you will find in this repo, and to make them compatible with other device models.
+We initially developed this as an internal tool.
+It was just a set of scripts, but it showed great potential, prompting us to make it open-source.
+Since then, we have been working to integrate these scripts into the Python package you will find in this repo and make them compatible with other device models.

 ## Get started ##